backdrop-contrib/content_moderation/README.md

 ### 2 Views integration

-Workbench Moderation provides Views integration so that site builders may include moderation information in node and node revision views.
+Content Moderation provides Views integration so that site builders may include moderation information in node and node revision views.

 * Filters, fields, sorts, and arguments are provided for moderation record data.